steven-wood21/cs400-X-Team-74/x_team_rules.md

 * We can utilize Trello to keep track and assign tasks

 ## How will we will track progress (and follow-up) on completion of tasks
+* We can use Trello's feature of setting due dates and planning out steps
+* We can use Trello to track what needs to be done, what is being worked on, and what has been completed

 ## How will will communicate difficulties with a task assigned to us